Malaysian Indian cuisine: Banana leaf

 As nearly 90 percent of Malaysian Indians originated from South India, banana leaf is used traditionally to eat food from.
 The banana leaf meal is famous in Malaysia.
 With rice at the center and different accompaniments like pickle, fried meat or vegetable, papadam (Indian fries made of lentils), it's a feast by itself and various curries that are served around this is not just a treat for the eyes but also to the palate.
 Etiquette is important when it comes to a banana leaf rice meal.
 One part involves the practice of serving, namely the way the leaf is placed before a diner and where the food is placed on the leaf itself.
 Eating with one's hands is a must.

 The folding aspect of the banana leaf is also contentious with many believing it to be a rating system – fold towards one to indicate satisfaction or away to indicate dissatisfaction.

+Chitty Cuisine

+Chitty or Chitty Melaka has a unique Indian-Peranakan fusion style cuisine blending of Tamil spices with Malays ingredients like belacan and lemongrass.

+A well known method of cooking that used by this community is Pindang.
+Pindang is a cooking method in Malay language of boiling ingredients in brine or acidic solutions.